whlapinel/personal-budget-app/personal-budget-app/README.md

 ### Technical Requirements (provided by Professor)

-- [] API only / completely detached from frontend (NOTE: request to use React server components and server actions is pending)
+- [] API only / completely detached from frontend *
 - [] All responses in JSON
 - [] Proper status code (200, 400, 500)
 - [] Add gzip or some other compression